AcelinaA/MYJAVAPROJECT/LabActivity1EmployeeInformationSystem/README.md

 ## Objective
 - Get the information of the user
+- Reinforce the use of Java's `Scanner` class for input handling
 - Perform arithmetic operations
 - Format and display output clearly

 ## How It works

-1. It ask for the followung information first
+1. It ask for the following information first
    - First and last name
    - Age
    - Hours worked